-Explore the percentage of adults without cancer who received prescriptions for opioids at high dosage over a period of 90 days or more in each state.
+Explore the percentage of adults who received prescriptions for opioids at high dosage over a period of 90 days or more in each state.
+Adults with a cancer diagnosis, sickle cell diagnosis, or in hospice are excluded.
 Lower rates are better on this measure.

 The purple dashed line represents the median, or middle, of all values reported.

-This measure reports state performance on the percentage of adults without cancer age 18 and older who received prescriptions for opioids with a daily dosage greater than or equal to 90 morphine milligram equivalents (MME) for 90 days or more.
-Adults with a cancer diagnosis or in hospice are excluded from this measure.
+This measure reports state performance on the percentage of adults age 18 and older who received prescriptions for opioids with an average daily dosage greater than or equal to 90 morphine milligram equivalents (MME) for 90 days or more during the measurement year.
+Adults with a cancer diagnosis, sickle cell disease diagnosis, or in hospice are excluded from this measure.

 The included populations for Adult Core Set measures can vary by state.
 For example, some states include populations in certain programs, such as beneficiaries covered by Medicaid, but exclude beneficiaries in other programs, such as those dually eligible for Medicare and Medicaid.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 This variation in populations can affect measure performance and comparisons between states.

-Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Adult Core Set FFY 2019 reporting cycle as of May 31, 2020; see 2019 Child and Adult Health Care Quality Measures.
+Source: Mathematica analysis of Medicaid and CHIP Program System (MACPro) reports for the Adult Core Set Federal Fiscal Year (FFY) 2020 reporting cycle as of June 18, 2021; see 2020 Child and Adult Health Care Quality Measures.
 For more information on the Use of Opioids at High Dosage in Persons Without Cancer (OHD-AD) measure, visit Adult Health Care Quality Measures.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, FL, GA, HI, ID, IL, IN, KY, ME, MT, ND, NM, NV, OR, RI, TX, UT, VA, and WI.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, CO, DC, FL, GA, ID, IL, IN, KY, ME, MT, NM, NV, OR, PR, RI, UT, VA, and WI.

-The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: CO, KS, NJ, NY, OH, and PA.
+The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: NJ, NY, OH, PA, and TX.
 CMS did not include the rates for these states.